 Laura Turner Seydel

 Captain Planet Foundation

 Laura Turner Seydel, an environmental advocate and eco-living expert, is chairperson of the Captain Planet Foundation, which seeks to empower the next generation of changemakers.
-For 30 years the foundation has been committed to working collaboratively to engage young people to be problem solvers for the planet.
+For more than three decades the foundation has been committed to working collaboratively to engage young people to be problem solvers for the planet.
 Seydel is the co-founder of the Chattahoochee Riverkeeper and Mothers and Others for Clean Air and serves on the boards for the Children & Nature Network, Nuclear Threat Initiative, Project Drawdown, Carter Center Board of Councilors, and on the advisory board for the Ray C. Anderson Foundation.

 Education: Oglethorpe University

 The Arthur M. Blank Family Foundation